Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_Remove_Replace_NCNs.md

    y
    ```

-   Overall, the script `ncn_add_pre-req.py` will ask the following question:
+   Overall, the `ncn_add_pre-req.py` script prompts the user with the following questions:

    ```text
    How many NCNs would you like to add?
 Do not include NCNs to be removed or moved.